 The state comptroller of Illinois—the most financially troubled state thanks to its pension crisis—summed it up well.
 He said: “We can’t go bankrupt and we can’t print money.
 Taxpayers are going to have to pay this bill.”

 State governments always squeeze property owners the hardest.

-Last year, Americans paid over $300 billion in property taxes.
+In 2016, Americans paid over $300 billion in property taxes.
 In Illinois and other states, property tax bills exceeding $10,000 per year are not uncommon.